-Eleven months later, on July 10, 2019, we reached the point where the NRC’s questions were fully addressed, they accepted the engineering data and analysis regarding the incidental contact the canisters make during downloading, observed multiple practice downloads and concluded that it is safe for SCE to resume fuel transfers.
+Eleven months later, on July 10, 2019, we reached the point where the NRC’s questions were fully addressed, they accepted the engineering data and analysis regarding the incidental contact the canisters make during downloading, observed multiple practice downloads and concluded that it was safe for SCE to resume fuel transfers.

 Safety is our top priority.
 We have taken time to get this right, nearly 11 months, and to ensure that the NRC is comfortable with our corrective actions and our restart plan.
 We have a renewed commitment to communicating in order to keep the public informed and, more importantly, to listen to the concerns and ideas of the community. - Doug Bauder, vice president and chief nuclear officer, Orange County Register

 In the eleven months following the Aug.
-3 incident, SCE and its contractors have methodically analyzed and then strengthened our fuel transfer operations, ensuring that these improvements are effective and sustainable.
+3 incident, SCE and its contractors methodically analyzed and then strengthened our fuel transfer operations, ensuring that these improvements are effective and sustainable.

 VIDEO: Learn more about our improvements to fuel transfer operations.
 Watch the video below.

 The Nuclear Regulatory Commission inspected SCE’s corrective actions, as well as enhancements made to the overall fuel transfer program.
 The NRC independently reviewed the data provided on the incidental contact the canisters make during downloading, and found the canisters maintain their safety function even with wear marks and minor scratches.
 As a result, the NRC determined that SCE can safely resume downloading spent fuel.
 The supplemental inspection report released July 10 affirms that SCE has addressed previously identified issues regarding fuel transfer operations to the NRC’s satisfaction.

 Moving spent nuclear fuel to dry storage is an important step in the decommissioning of San Onofre.
 After receiving a coastal development permit from the California Coastal Commission, SCE has begun deconstruction activities at San Onofre.